salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Relationships

 A relationship is a reference to an external object.
-In this REST Definition, relationships are always represented as objects.
+Relationships are ALWAYS represented as objects.

 Relationship objects SHOULD ONLY contain an id.
 Relationship objects SHOULD only be hydrated with a related resource in cases where the base resource will